easy-global-market/nifi-ngsild-ckan/README.md

 ### Input Data

 The input data must be a valid NGSI-LD notification containing the entities to be persisted in the CKAN server.
-Each entity must at leat have a `title` attribute that will be used as the name of the resource.
+Each entity must at least have a `title` attribute that will be used as the name of the resource.

+A `publisherURL` must exist as a flowfile attribute to be used as the name of the organization responsible for making the datasets and the resources available.

 A `datasetTitle` must exist as a flowfile attribute to be used as the name of the dataset belonging to the resource.
 (future versions of the processor will automatically retrieve dataset information by using the relationship between a `Distribution` entity and a `Dataset` entity).